-Assign students to 7 groups or teams and assign each team a caste (queen, drone, house, nurse, construction worker, guard, or forager bee).
-Do not tell other teams what caste you have been assigned.
+Get into teams or groups (7 if there are enough students).
+Each team is a caste (queen, drone, house, nurse, construction worker, guard, or forager bee).
+Do not tell the other teams what caste you have been assigned.
 Each group must come up with a job description to tell to the class - do not slip and give away your job!